 As I research the life of a person of past memory, I have often encountered the events that have shaped the person they became.
 Sometimes my research has uncovered a crippling emotional heartache that altered the course of their life forever.
 Becoming aware of that pain and its intensity has a tendency to be passed on to my own heart, first as empathy, and then as a transferred wound that if not careful, can become crippling to my own emotions.
 Empathize, and understand – then remember, it is history, already done and finished.

 The good old days aren’t necessarily as good as you remember them to be.
 We tend to remember either the best, or the worst, but seldom the everyday struggles that make up the picture in its entirety.
 Life is difficult.
-There are mountains and valleys in the life-flow.
-There is abundance, and want.
-There are joys and sorrows.
-There are victories and defeats.
+In the life-flow, there are mountains and valleys, abundance and want, joys and sorrows, victories and defeats.
 My ninety-seven year old mother-in-law often says, “I used to ….”
 I remind her that even at my age I have a long list of things that “I used to…” If not careful we tend to grab hold of things that gave us status, or a feeling of importance, or a level of comfort that “we used to do”.
 Or even things that we could do in the past that we are unable to do in the present.
 Let those things go.
 They shaped you, were a part of who you are today, but they are the past.
 Remember them, and move on.
 If the memories point out something in your life that needs changing, this would be a great opportunity to make the change.

 Chasing the past can sometimes lead me to a fear of the future.
 Remember, the past is already set.
 It’s the known.
 Someone you know has died of a terrible disease, or a friend has been taken in death.
 A relative has had a rocky marriage, a plane went down in the Pacific, or financial ruin crushed a family you have researched.
 Suddenly instead of looking to the future with confidence, you are caught in the past.
 It is in those moments that the words of Jeremiah the prophet can bring great calm and boldness.
 “For I know the plans I have for you, declares the LORD, plans to prosper you and not to harm you, plans to give you hope and a future.”